[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 4. C, γ

-In this case, option 1, which contains A and α, is often the correct answer.
+In this case, option 1, which contains both A and α, is often the correct answer.

-However, this is only "common," and there are of course exceptions.
+However, this is only a "common" case, and there are, of course, exceptions.

-When I actually took the exam, I got the impression that there were more exceptions than A.
+When I actually took the exam, I had the impression that there were more exceptions than correct ones.

 By the way, the problem can be summarized as follows: